Jeecikasrina23013947/EXPERIMENT--03-SIMULATION-OF-PUSHBUTTON-AND-LED-WITH-PROTEUS-/README.md

 STM32 CUBE IDE, Proteus 8 simulator.

 ## Theory :

-ARM stands for Advanced Reduced Instruction Set Computer (RISC) Machine, a 32-bit processor architecture used widely in microcontrollers and processors.
-Major semiconductor companies like Samsung, Atmel, and TI manufacture ARM-based SoCs.ARM architecture is licensed to corporations, allowing them to design ARM processor-based SoCs and CPUs for various applications.Commonly used in embedded systems, ARM7 strikes a balance between classic ARM and new Cortex sequences, with excellent documentation provided by NXP Semiconductors, making it ideal for beginners in hardware and software design.STM32F401xB/C ARM Cortex-M4: This ARM Cortex-M4 32-bit MCU has a floating-point unit (FPU), runs at up to 84 MHz, and offers real-time performance with 105 DMIPS, 256KB Flash memory, 64KB RAM, and various communication interfaces.
-The STM32F401xB/C includes 11 timers (TIMs), 1 analog-to-digital converter (ADC), and 11 communication interfaces, making it a versatile choice for embedded systems.
+The full form of an ARM is an advanced reduced instruction set computer (RISC) machine, and it is a 32-bit processor architecture expanded by ARM holdings.
+The applications of an ARM processor include several microcontrollers as well as processors.
+The architecture of an ARM processor was licensed by many corporations for designing ARM processor-based SoC products and CPUs.
+This allows the corporations to manufacture their products using ARM architecture.
+Likewise, all main semiconductor companies will make ARM-based SOCs such as Samsung, Atmel, TI etc.

+What is an ARM7 Processor?
+ARM7 processor is commonly used in embedded system applications.
+Also, it is a balance among classic as well as new-Cortex sequence.
+This processor is tremendous in finding the resources existing on the internet with excellence documentation offered by NXP Semiconductors.
+It suits completely for an apprentice to obtain in detail hardware & software design implementation.

+STM32F401xB STM32F401xC ARM® Cortex®-M4 32b MCU+FPU, 105 DMIPS, 256KB Flash/64KB RAM, 11 TIMs, 1 ADC, 11 comm. interfaces Datasheet - production data Features • Core: ARM® 32-bit Cortex®-M4 CPU with FPU, Adaptive real-time accelerator (ART Accelerator™) allowing 0-wait state execution from Flash memory, frequency up to 84 MHz, memory protection unit, 105 DMIPS/ 1.
+25 DMIPS/MHz (Dhrystone 2.
+1), and DSP instructions • Memories – Up to 256 Kbytes of Flash memory – Up to 64 Kbytes of SRAM

 ## Procedure :